14 VCs for Your Retail Tech Startup | Rho

 Image of Better Food Ventures - Top VCs in Retail Technology

-Better Food Ventures is a venture capital firm that backs technology innovators creating a positive impact in the food and agriculture industries.
-They support companies developing solutions that can improve the food system now.
+Better Food Ventures invests in technology companies making a positive impact on the food and agriculture industries.
+They focus on innovators who are improving the food system now.

-• Industries of focus: Food and beverage, AgTech, and retail technology
+• Industries of focus: Food and Beverage, AgTech, Retail Technology, Machine Learning

 • Founded: 2013

-• Notable investments: Afresh Technologies, Love With Food (acquired), Nima Sensor (acquired), and LumiGrow (acquired)
+• Notable portfolio companies: Afresh Technologies, Love With Food (acquired), Nima Sensor (acquired), LumiGrow (acquired)

 You can refer to their website here.